Addiction Resources for Families and Loved Ones

 Enabling can drain you of energy and resources and is unlikely to improve the situation in the long term.
 A better approach is to set healthy boundaries while continuing to encourage your family member to enter treatment.

 One of the best ways to avoid enabling is by setting limits and not changing them.
 If you constantly adjust them, they will become meaningless.
-Setting clear limits and boundaries and staying consistent provides you the space you need to take care of yourself, while putting the responsibility of your family member’s actions where they belong: on them.3
+Setting clear limits and boundaries and staying consistent provides you the space you need to take care of yourself, while putting the responsibility of your family member’s actions where it belongs: on them.3

 Of course, not all forms of providing support—even financial—is enabling.
 Many people enter drug or alcohol treatment programs with the assistance of their families and achieve long-term sobriety.
 But helping a loved one with addiction doesn’t need to take the form of loaning or giving someone money.